RC4ML/Legion/README.md

-# Legion is a GPU-centric system for large-scale GNN training.
+# Legion is a GPU-centric System for Large-scale GNN Training.
 ## GPU-centric Execution
 Legion use multi-GPU to accelerate end-to-end GNN training procedure: